idia-astro/gridflag/README.md

 The RFI mitigation algorithm takes a single parameter to control the threshold for discriminating visibilities.
 This parameter is the significance or α, which corresponds to the p-value for rejecting non-RFI measurements, according to the GridFlag model.
 A value of α = 3 means a row will be flagged if it is at or above the threshold in its UV cell for which 95% of non-RFI measurements are distributed.
 This value is computed according to the sample size in the cell.

 To test and calibrate the flagging performance, GridFlag can be run in a Jupyter notebook, making it easier to investigate and visualize the results.
-An demonstration notebook is available in this repository, https://github.com/idia-astro/ipflag/blob/master/ipflag_workflow.ipynb.
+An demonstration notebook is available in this repository, `https://github.com/idia-astro/ipflag/blob/master/ipflag_workflow.ipynb`.

 After running the flagging algorithm on a set of code, a set of visualizations are automatically generated, showing the UV-grid before and after flagging, and the RMS vs radial distance.

-# Referneces
+# References

 1. : Two Procedures to Flag Radio Frequency Intereference in the UV Plane [https://arxiv.org/abs/1711.00128](https://arxiv.org/abs/1711.00128)